-Marks AO1: Gathering, AO2: Exploration and AO3: Organisation and AO4: Selection and AO5: Personal vision and investigation development of ideas or other forms media and processes 18-20 Outstanding investigation and research from a variety of sources.
+Marks AOI: Gathering, recording, research and investigation AOZ: Exploration and development of ideas AUS: Organisation and relationships of visual and/ or other forms AU4: Selection and control of materials, media and processes AUS: Personal Vision and presentation 18-20 Outstanding investigation and research from a variety of sources.
 Highly accomplished ability in recording from direct observation and/or other sources.
 Outstanding exploration and manipulation of images.
 Highly accomplished ability to develop ideas through processes.
 Outstanding ability in recognition and organisation of visual and/or other forms.
 Highly accomplished ability to express ideas in visual and/or other forms and make aesthetic judgements.
 Outstanding exploration and experimentation with materials.
 Highly accomplished ability to select and control media and processes.
 Outstanding in personal and creative response.
 Highly accomplished personal evaluation and critical thinking.
 16-17 Excellent investigation and research from a variety of sources.
 Shows expertise in recording from direct observation and/or other sources.
 Excellent exploration and manipulation of images.
 Expertly develops ideas through processes.
 Excellent ability in recognition and organisation of visual elements.
 Expertly expresses ideas in visual and/or other forms and makes aesthetic judgements.
 Excellent exploration and experimentation with materials.
 Expert ability to select and control media and processes.
 Excellent in personal and creative response.
 Expert in personal evaluation and critical thinking.
 14-15 Very good investigation and research from a variety of sources.
 Shows proficient ability in recording from direct observation and/or other sources.
 Very good exploration and manipulation of images.
 Proficient development of ideas through processes.
 Very good ability in recognition and organisation of visual elements.
 Proficient ability to express ideas visually and make aesthetic judgements.
 Very good exploration and experimentation with materials.
 Proficient ability to select and control media and processes.
 Very good in personal and creative response.
 Proficient personal evaluation and critical thinking.
 12-13 Competent investigation and research from a variety of sources.
 Good ability in recording from direct observation and/or other sources.
 Competent exploration and manipulation of images.
 Good development of ideas through processes.
 Competent ability in recognition and organisation of visual elements.
 Good ability to express ideas visually and make aesthetic judgements.
 Competent exploration and experimentation with materials.
 Good ability to select and control media and processes.
 Competent in personal and creative response.
 Good ability in personal evaluation and critical thinking.
 10-11 Satisfactory investigation and research from a variety of sources.
 Some competence in recording from direct observation and/or other sources.
 Satisfactory exploration and manipulation of images.
 Some competence in developing ideas through processes.
 Satisfactory ability in recognition and organisation of visual and/or other forms.
 Some competence in expressing ideas in visual and/or other forms and making aesthetic judgements.
 Satisfactory exploration and experimentation with materials.
 Some competence in ability to select and control media and processes.
 Satisfactory personal and creative response.
 Some competence in personal evaluation and critical thinking.